 Most college applications do not specify applicants must be seniors in high school to apply.
 So, technically speaking, high school juniors could apply.
 However, should they?

-To be competitive, a junior must complete the same academic and extracurricular feats as the seniors applying for college.
+To be competitive, a junior must complete the same academic and extracurricular feats as the high school seniors applying for college.
 This could leave students at a disadvantage since they have less time than other students to prepare.
 This could be more stressful for juniors since their courseload will be heavier than other high school students.

 Should I Apply to College as a Junior?

 While the answer to this question varies based on the individual, we generally do not recommend it.
 Applying to college as a junior puts extra stress on the student which may negatively impact their high school experience.
 There are less stressful ways to prepare for college and gain the experience to create a competitive college application.
+Short answer, the best time to apply is fall of your senior year.

 Taking a more traditional approach to high school gives students more time to prepare for their college application.
 Students have more time to:

-- Complete high school coursework
+- Complete high school curriculum

-- Build relationships with their teachers
+- Build relationships with their counselor and teachers

 - Brainstorm, draft, edit, and receive feedback on their college essays